7 Mistakes You Shouldn’t Make as a New Food Blogger

 I made the mistake of not joining Food Blogger Pro until I was a year into my food blogging journey and I regret not joining sooner.
 I went at it alone for months, thinking that I knew what I was doing, but after joining and learning how to properly set up my blog on Google Analytics, submit a sitemap, and properly use image alt tags and optimize meta descriptions, my blog traffic skyrocketed compared to where I was before I become a Food Blogger Pro member.

 Join Food Blogger Pro as a new food blogger.
 Even if you only keep your membership for 1-2 months, it’s an essential tool to make sure your food blog is set up correctly from the beginning.
-Enrollment only happens twice a year, so get on the waitlist so you can take your blog to the next level!
+Enrollment is ongoing, so sign up now and pick the brains of new and old food blogger alike!

 Mistake #7: Being inconsistent with your post schedule